 Even small sewing shops need room to measure, sew, and display their creations.
 A workshop is key to growth, and $300 can rent a small room for six months.

-This six-part video series equips loan officers to compellingly share the Gospel with clients and their neighbors using rich, relatable storytelling.
+God Provides, a six-part video series, equips loan officers to compellingly share the Gospel with clients and their neighbors using rich, relatable storytelling.

-Estimates suggest that more than 90 percent of Moldova’s livestock is owned and managed by small-scale farmers.
-Even one goat can make a significant difference.
+Approximately 90 percent of Moldova’s livestock is owned and managed by small-scale farmers.
+Young animals help farmers like Vera expand their herds.

 Livestock is a key component of food security in rural Moldova, providing nutrition and income.
-Cows are a versatile choice, enjoyed for their meat, milk, and manure.
+Producing 15-20 piglets a year, a pig is a worthy investment.

 In rural villages throughout western India, families like Prerna’s* eke out a living as day laborers, farming someone else’s land or doing heavy manual labor.
 “My husband and I both aren’t educated,” Prerna shares, “so the only job he could get was carrying sacks of grain.”
 With the irregular availability of work, the couple didn’t always have enough to provide for their family.